dilip0418/Movie-Database-Management-System/README.md

 1. Download all the files in the repo into that folder.
 2. Open MySQL workbench and create a database and name as "moviedb".
 3. Import the .sql file into the moviedb database
-4. Check each file and change the "username" and "password" accorrdingly.
+4. Check each file and change the "username" and "password" accordingly.
 5. And BOOM run the project to chceckout the output.